Vincenzo Tiberio: Early life and education

-Vincenzo Tiberio was born in Sepino (Molise, province of Campobasso) May 1, 1869.
+Vincenzo Tiberio was born in Sepino (Molise, province of Campobasso) on May 1, 1869.
 His father, Domenicantonio, was a notary; his mother, Filomena Guacci, came from an upper-middle-class family.
 He had one brother, Sebastiano.
 When Vincenz was only seven years old (1876) his mother died and his father married Rosa Palladino di Guardiaregia.
 Vincenzo attended primary and secondary school in Sepino, but attended the secondary school final exam in Campobasso in the academic year 1883–1884.
 He attended high school and graduated in 1888–1889.
 He went on to study at the Medicine and Surgery University of Naples.
 During his university years he stayed at his father's sister place in Arzano, a crucial place where he started to notice a singular phenomenon which initiate his interest in molds.
 In the fourth year of university he started to go regularly to the Institute for Hygiene, directed by the professor Eugenio Fazio, who was studying the vital competition of bacteria.
 In 1892 he became an internal student of the institute, and started to learn bacteriological and chemical laboratory methods.
 He graduated in 1893 and immediately applied to the Health Officials at the Institute of Hygiene.